Powerlearnproject/se-day1-assignment-Kola9INE/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+ANSWER:
+Prompt engineering is the process of structuring a query to enable a Generative AI produce a desired output in human readable language, image or video.
+Prompt engineering is as relevant as AI models themselves in that a good prompt engineering will make determine the output.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+ANSWER:

+* A vague prompt would be:
+User: What is software development?

+* An improved prompt would be:
+User: Explain software development as an experienced computer teacher to a fifth grade African student.

+The improved prompt defines the role, the audience and context, providing the AI models with a clear direction of its expected output.